marskar/BIOF309_Fall2017/02_UNIX/README.md

 # BIOF309 Fall 2017 - Week 2 (Sept 18 2017)

-## Homework review

-Your tasks were to find a cool notebook and share the link on Slack.

 ## Plan for today

 * Review Homework: Cool notebook presentations (1 minute each)